Reds

 Cincinnati Reds History

-Cincinnati baseball was developed in 1869.
-The franchise is considered one of the longest-running organizations in modern professional sports history.
-They were originally called the Cincinnati Red Stockings.
+The baseball in Cincinnati was developed in 1869.
+The franchise is one of the longest-running organizations in modern professional sports history.
+Before their last name change, they were called the Cincinnati Red Stockings at the beginning.

 Championships Won by the Reds